-For definitions file-based frequency definition, all need to be in the picongpu::plugins::radiation::frequencies_from_list namespace.
-The number of total frequencies N_omega need to be defined as constexpr unsigned int and the path to the file containing the frequency values in units of $[s^{-1}]$ needs to be given as constexpr const char listLocation = "/path/ to/frequency_list";.
+For the file-based frequency definition, all definitions need to be in the picongpu::plugins::radiation::frequencies_from_list namespace.
+The number of total frequencies N_omega need to be defined as constexpr unsigned int and the path to the file containing the frequency values in units of $[s^{-1}]$ needs to be given as constexpr const char listLocation = "/path/to/frequency_list";.
 The frequency values in the file can be separated by newlines, spaces, tabs, or any other whitespace.
 The numbers should be given in such a way, that c++ standard std::ifstream can interpret the number e.g., as 2.5344e+16.

-Note: the variable listLocation is defined the Currently, required to he in picongpu::plugins::radiation::frequencies_from_list if namespace, even frequencies_from_list is not used.
+defined listLocation is Note: Currently, the variable required to be in the picongpu::plugins::radiation::frequencies_from_list namespace, if frequencies_from_list is not used.
 The string does not need to point to an existing file, as long as the file-based frequency definition is not used.